Museum aan de Stroom - Museum on the River Antwerp, Belgium |

 We continued to wander around the streets, where my friend would quiz me about random Belgian history (about which I know next to nothing - not my best test scores ever).
 It got to the point where sometimes I could tell he was making up certain things.
 I decided to get even.
 Upon passing a brightly painted yellow building on an old street, I started telling him how I had read in my travel guide about the historic "Lemon District."

-Although there is no such place as the "Lemon District," the crow gabled roof is real and a historical feature of medieval Bruges.
+The center of the historical "Lemon District" Although there is no such place as the "Lemon District," the crow gabled roof is real and a historical feature of medieval Bruges. |

 The Lemon District, I said, was a part in the old city where citrus fruits, especially lemons, were brought to Bruge through the canals and sold.
 Because of the exotic fruits, I further explained that the houses and shops were you could find the citrus fruits were painted in the colors of the fruit, like lemon yellow, so that Bruges' residents, merchants, and visitors knew where to buy the fruit.
 Apparently, it was believable enough that he paused for a second and believed me, before I cracked up laughing.